hoodiecrow/thtcl/README.md

 ### Procedure class and objects

-A __Procedure__ object is basically a closure, storing the parameter list, the body, and the current environment when the object is created (when the procedure is defined).
+A __Procedure__ object is basically a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)), storing the parameter list, the body, and the current environment when the object is created (when the procedure is defined).

 When a __Procedure__ object is called, it evaluates the body in a new environment where the parameters are given values from the argument list and the outer link